awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AmazonEBSCSIDriverPolicy<a name="security-iam-awsmanpol-AmazonEBSCSIDriverServiceRolePolicy"></a>

-The `AmazonEBSCSIDriverPolicy` allows the Amazon EBS Container Storage Interface \(CSI\) driver to create, modify, attach, detach, and delete volumes on your behalf\.
+The `AmazonEBSCSIDriverPolicy` policy allows the Amazon EBS Container Storage Interface \(CSI\) driver to create, modify, attach, detach, and delete volumes on your behalf\.
 It also grants the EBS CSI driver permissions to create and delete snapshots, and to list your instances, volumes, and snapshots\.

 The `AmazonEBSCSIDriverPolicy` includes the following permissions: